1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

   At the moment you can add up to 40 sensors (parameter numbers: NN20900-20199).
   A listing of all BT devices found can be displayed through the URL command `/CO` (if "EnableBLE" is activated).

-*Please note that this the abovementioned branch is not an 'official' branch of BSB-LAN and therefore we can't give any support for it.
-If questions arise, you can post them in [this discussion thread]() though.*

 ---